As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn More.

 Robert Mondavi Winery

 This is a picture book in the purest sense.
 There are only 5 pages of words.
 My goal in buying this book was to serve as a bridge for my husband to see ‘farming’ in a different light.
-A Post-It in my handwriting to my husband fell off the book that read, “Forget ‘Farm’ think VINEYARD!”
+A Post-It in my handwriting to my husband read, “Forget ‘Farm’ think VINEYARD!”
 Even the most stalwart city dweller enjoys a trip to the winery and this experience can springboard into a vision of delightful and elegant agriculture.
 The winery is a commercial endeavor though, so small scale farmers may not feel like there is not much there to relate to.

-Brass Egg™ participates in affiliate marketing programs, and may receive compensation when you click and purchase from links to retailers.
+Brass Egg™ participates in affiliate marketing programs.
+As An Amazon Associate I Earn From Qualifying Purchases At No Extra Cost To You Learn more.
 Brass Egg™ of Russell Holdings Group, LLC 2021.
 All content ©2021 Russell Illinois Holdings, LLC.
 All Rights Reserved.

 Chicken Waterers: Lots of New Choices!